LabOnoM/LabOnoM.github.io/_posts/2025-06-01-journal-club-glycorna-imaging.en.md

 ## Background

 RNA modifications are well-documented contributors to post-transcriptional regulation.
 Among them, **glycoRNAs—RNAs** conjugated with glycans—are a recently described and poorly understood class of biomolecules.
-Initial evidence for their existence was reported in 2021 by Flynn et al., who detected glycosylated small RNAs ([Cell, 2021](https://pubmed.ncbi.nlm.nih.gov/34004145/)).
+Initial evidence for their existence was reported in 2021 by Flynn et al., who detected glycosylated small RNAs ([Ryan, et al., Cell, 2021](https://pubmed.ncbi.nlm.nih.gov/34004145/)).
 However, due to a lack of suitable imaging methods, their precise cellular distribution and potential functional roles remained unclear.

-To address this, Ma et al. ([Nat Biotechnol, 2024](https://pubmed.ncbi.nlm.nih.gov/37217750/)) developed an in situ imaging method termed **ARPLA (Aptamer and RNA in situ hybridization-mediated Proximity Ligation Assay)**.
+To address this, Ma et al. ([Yuan Ma, et al., Nat Biotechnol, 2024](https://pubmed.ncbi.nlm.nih.gov/37217750/)) developed an in situ imaging method termed **ARPLA (Aptamer and RNA in situ hybridization-mediated Proximity Ligation Assay)**.
 This method aims to detect glycoRNAs with high spatial resolution, selectivity, and sequence specificity.

 ![Presentation1](https://github.com/user-attachments/assets/7935a319-751e-4d3d-b58d-95019ac5c971)